Diary Studies: UX Research Methods for Discovery

 The qualitative data gathered through diary studies offers a comprehensive view of user experiences, making it a powerful tool in the UX research toolkit.

-Planning a Diary Study
+Planning Your Diary Study

 Setting Clear Objectives